 Open-angle glaucoma is one of the most common types of glaucoma.
-Glaucoma is a condition that causes damage to the optic nerves of the eyes, which becomes worse over time and if it continues to worsen, can lead to permanent vision loss.
+Glaucoma is a condition that causes damage to the optic nerves of the eyes, and which becomes worse over time.
+If it continues to worsen, it can lead to permanent vision loss.

-It comes on slowly and painlessly and patients can go for years without noticing that they have it.
-This is because the initial loss of vision is of the side, or of the peripheral vision, whilst general vision is maintained until late into the disease.
+Open-angle glaucoma comes on slowly and painlessly, and patients can go for years without noticing that they have it.
+This is because the initial loss of vision is often to the peripheral vision, whilst general vision is maintained until late into the disease.
 Open-angle glaucoma tends to occur in people over the age of 50 and generally has no symptoms in the early stages.